operatorequals/httpimport/README.md

 `httpimport` lets *Python2/3* packages and modules to be imported directly in Python interpreter's process memory, through **remote `URIs`**, and *more*...

-## Example - In a Nutshell
+## Examples
 Load a simple package/module through HTTP/S
 ```python
 >>> with httpimport.remote_repo(['package1','package2','package3'], 'http://my-codes.example.com/python_packages'):
 ... 	import package1
 ...
 ```
-Load directly from GitHub repo
+Load directly from a GitHub/BitBucket/GitLab repo
 ```python
 >>> with httpimport.github_repo('operatorequals', 'covertutils', branch = 'master'):
 ...     import covertutils
 ... # Also works with 'bitbucket_repo' and 'gitlab_repo'
 ```
-Load a package/module from HTTP/S directly to variable
+Load a package/module from HTTP/S directory directly to a variable
 ```python
 >>> module_object = httpimport.load('package1', 'http://my-codes.example.com/python_packages')
 >>> module_object
 <module 'package1' from 'http://my-codes.example.com/python_packages/package1/__init__.py'>
 ```
-Load a package/module that depends on other packages/modules through HTTP/S
+Load a package/module that depends on other packages/modules in different HTTP/S directories
 ```python
 >>> # A depends on B and B depends on C (A, B, C : Python modules/packages in different domains):
 >>> # A exists in "repo_a.my-codes.example.com" |